-- Visual inspections and verification of the various corrections applied to the data.
-As detailed by Berg et al. 2013, to verify the pixel geolocation, monthly images of gridded ascending minus descending Tb maps were checked using the final roll, pitch, and yaw values for each sensor and compared to maps based on the original TDR data.
-The results showed consistent improvement. - 2) Implementation of multiple intercalibration approaches, which was done in part to check for consistency between independent techniques.
-As shown in Figure 6, the resulting differences are generally within 0.5K for all channels.
-Differences tend to be larger for warm scenes, but are generally quite consistent.
-Calibration over warmer scenes such as land remains an issue to be addressed in the future. - 3) Application to geophysical retrievals.
+- 1) Visual inspections and verification of the various corrections applied to the data.
+As detailed by Berg et al. 2013 and Kroodsma et al. 2021, to verify the pixel geolocation, monthly images of gridded ascending minus descending Tb maps were checked using the final roll, pitch, yaw, delta EIA and timing offset values for each sensor and compared to maps based on the original TDR data.
+The results show consistent improvement. - 2) Implementation of multiple intercalibration approaches.
+The use of multiple approaches was done to check for consistency between independent calibration techniques and to provide an estimate of the residual uncertainties.
+Differences tend to be larger for warm scenes, but are generally quite consistent. - 3) Application to geophysical retrievals.
 We are working with several different thematic CDR or TCDR developers to use the CSU FCDR with their algorithms.
 That effort is ongoing, but since the ultimate measure the FCDR is the consistency of the TCDRs or geophysical retrievals, we will continue to work to solicit feedback from various communities.
-We have also run two different in house retrieval algorithms to test their consistency with the SSM/I and SSMIS FCDR.
-Figure 7 shows time series of TPW, ocean wind speed, and cloud liquid water over oceans from the complete FCDR data record.
+We have also run two different in-house retrieval algorithms to test the consistency of the SSMIS FCDR.
+Figure 5 shows time series of TPW, ocean wind speed, and cloud liquid water over oceans from the complete SSM/I and SSMIS data record.
 This retrieval over non-precipitating ocean scenes is based on an optimal estimation approach developed by Elsaesser and Kummerow (2008).
-While this algorithm is not independently validated as a TCDR, it is physical retrieval that accounts for changes in EIA between sensors and is very sensitive to calibration differences, making it a useful tool for analyzing the consistency of the FCDR data record.
-The latest operational GPROF precipitation retrieval algorithm (Kummerow et al. 2001, 2011) has also been applied to the FCDR.
-Although these results are not shown here, they are available from (http://rain.atmos.colostate.edu/RAINMAP).
-Both the non-raining and raining time series show differences, but it is important to remember that the nine DMSP spacecraft with SSM/I and SSMIS sensors have different local observing times that drift/decay over time leading to diurnal cycle differences.
+While the current implementation of this algorithm is not independently validated as a TCDR, it is physical retrieval that accounts for changes in EIA between sensors and is very sensitive to calibration differences, making it a useful tool for analyzing the consistency of the FCDR data record.
+Finally, the latest operational GPROF precipitation retrieval algorithm (Kummerow et al. 2001, 2011) has been applied to the SSMIS FCDR.
+Both the non-raining and raining time series show some differences, but it is important to remember that the four DMSP spacecraft with SSMIS sensors have different local observing times that drift/decay over time leading to diurnal cycle differences.
 A comparison of GPROF rainfall estimates based on coincident overpasses with TRMM TMI indicates mean rainfall differences between the SSMIS sensors and with TMI of less than 3%.
-Agreement between the SSM/I sensors and TMI is slightly better with differences of less than 1%.
-The sun angle and associated heating issues are a significant issue for the SSMIS sensors and most problematic for F17 and best for F18. - 4) Comparisons with independent FCDRs including the RSS V7 FCDR for F17 when it becomes available.
+Agreement between the SSMIS sensors and GMI is slightly better with differences of less than 1%.
+The sun angle and associated heating issues are a significant issue for the SSMIS sensors and most problematic for F17 and best for F18. - 4) Comparisons with independent FCDRs including the RSS V7 FCDR for F17.
 We are also working with members of the GPM XCAL team and researchers at the CM-SAF in their development of an SSMIS FCDR to identify problems and improve upon existing corrections etc.